Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 Most campaigns don’t struggle because of poor marketing — they struggle because they’re optimized for the wrong outcome.
 A 300% ROAS on a high‑margin product can be far more valuable than an 800% ROAS on a low‑margin one.

 When you shift from revenue to profit clarity, your advertising finally aligns with how your business actually makes money.
+Aligning advertising with business profitability ensures that your marketing campaigns drive real business value and support sustainable growth.
 Google’s algorithms are powerful, but they can only optimize based on the data you give them.

 The Future of Advertising: Accountability